Medically reviewed by Katelyn Hagerty, FNP

 This means that it doesn’t have predominantly inflammatory lesions, such as pustules and papules.

-If you’re dealing with comedonal acne, oil-free cosmetics are your best bet.
-Also, wash your face twice daily with a mild soap and water.
+If you’re dealing with comedonal acne, oil-free cosmetics marketed as "non-comedogenic" are your best bet.
+Also, wash your face twice daily with a mild cleanser and water and follow with a non-comedogenic moisturizer.

-For topical treatments, patients with acne should choose "comedolytic" topical medications.
+For topical treatments, patients with acne should choose "comedolytic" topical medications, according to American Family Physician.
 These medications are available over-the-counter and include:

 Salicylic acid—these treatments can also include sulfur and resorcinol